olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 Allocation Policies & Credit Usage
 ==================================

-Running a job on Quantinuum's H-Series hardware requires Quantinuum Credits.
+Running a job on Quantinuum Systems hardware requires Quantinuum Hardware Quantum Credits (HQCs).
-Additional information on credit usage for H-Series devices can be found in the `H-Series User Guide <https://docs.quantinuum.com/h-series/user_guide/hardware_user_guide/system_operation.html#estimating-circuit-time>`__.
+Additional information on credit usage for Quantinuum endpoints can be found in the `System Workflow page <https://docs.quantinuum.com/systems/user_guide/hardware_user_guide/workflow.html#tracking-usage-with-hardware-quantum-credits-hqcs>`__ and the `System Operation page <https://docs.quantinuum.com/systems/user_guide/hardware_user_guide/operation.html>`__ in the Quantinuum Systems User Guide.

 * Any request for credits must be submitted by the project Principle Investigator (PI) by logging into `myOLCF <https://my.olcf.ornl.gov>`__, select your QCUP project under "My Projects" after login, and use the `Quantum Allocation Request form <https://my.olcf.ornl.gov/allocations/quantumAllocation>`__ under the "Allocations" section.
 Alternatively, you can send a request through our help ticket system (help@olcf.ornl.gov).